 Knight invests in life sciences venture capital funds in exchange for well-placed introductions to their network of companies, including the funds' portfolio companies, in an effort to secure product rights.
 Knight earns a return on substantially the same terms as any other limited partner in the fund, but more importantly, Knight obtains preferential access to innovative pharmaceutical products from around the world for Canada and select international markets.
-These investments are designed to provide financial incentives to the life sciences funds to help secure product rights and source secured loan opportunities for Knight.
+These investments are designed to provide financial incentives to the life sciences funds to help secure product rights.
+As a result of this strategy, Knight has entered into two licensing agreements with two separate companies.

 Knight invests across a variety of complementary funds to get the broadest access possible to product rights.
-This includes investing in early to late stage funds; funds with a global, European and North American focus; and both direct investment funds and fund of funds.
-The expectation is that Knight will build a pipeline of innovative products for 5 to 10 years from now, albeit just for Canada and select international markets, leveraging billions of dollars in research and development.
+This includes investing in early to late stage funds; funds with a global, European and North American focus; and both direct investment funds and funds of funds.
+The long-term expectation is that Knight will build a pipeline of innovative products via this strategy, albeit just for Canada and select international markets, leveraging billions of dollars in research and development.
+However, there can be no assurance Knight's long-term licensing strategy will be effective in acquiring future Product Rights.